The VoicePrivacy 2020 Challenge: Results and findings: Challenge design

+For objective privacy evaluation, three well-established speaker verification metrics are computed in the official challenge setup: the \emph{equal error rate (EER)} and the \emph{log-likelihood ratio (LLR)} based costs $C_\text{llr}$ and $C^\text{min}_\text{llr}$.
 As seen in Figure~\ref{fig:asv-eval}, these metrics are computed for 4 evaluation scenarios corresponding to different types of attacks depending on the amount of the attackers' knowledge.
-Following terminology of \citet{srivastava2021}, we consider the following conditions: \begin{enumerate} \itemsep{0.05em} \item \textit{Unprotected}: no anonymization is performed by the users; attackers have access to original trial and enrollment data. \item \textit{Ignorant attacker (oa)}: anonymized trial and original enrollment data are used for evaluation.
-Users anonymize their trial data, but the attackers are unaware about the applied anonymization algorithm and use original data for enrollment. \item \textit{Lazy-informed (aa)} anonymized trial and enrollment data are used for evaluation.
-Attackers know what anonymization algorithm is applied by users, but do not know the particular parameters, so they anonymized the enrollment data accordingly with the same anonymization system but different parameters. \item \textit{Semi-informed (aa with the model retrained on anonymized data)}: attackers have the same knowledge as in the previous case (anonymization algorithms, but not the parameters used by given speakers), but in addition to this, attackers also generate anonymized training data and re-train an $ASV_\text{eval}$ model on this data.
-These attackers are supposed to be the strongest ones among the considered in this paper.
-This evaluation scenario was investigated during the post-evaluation stage. \end{enumerate}
+Following the terminology of \citet{srivastava2021}, we consider the following conditions. \begin{enumerate} \itemsep{0.05em} \item \textit{Unprotected}: no anonymization is performed by users; attackers have access to original trial and enrollment data. \item \textit{Ignorant attacker (oa)}: original enrollment and anonymized trial data are used for evaluation.
+We refer to this scenario as \textit{(\textbf{o}riginal, \textbf{a}nonymized)} or \textit{oa} in short.
+Users anonymize their trial data, but attackers are unaware of it, hence they use original data for enrollment. \item \textit{Lazy-informed (aa)} anonymized enrollment and anonymized trial data are used for evaluation.
+We refer to this scenario as \textit{(\textbf{a}nonymized, \textbf{a}nonymized)} or \textit{aa} in short.
+This scenario reflects the situation when the enrollment data are anonymized data produced by users, who are assumed to use the same anonymization system but different pseudo-speakers from their trial data.\footnote{The scenario when enrollment data has been anonymized using the same pseudo-speakers as the trial data is of little practical interest.
+Indeed, prior work has shown that attackers who have access to such data can identify the speakers as well as if the data had not been anonymized \citep{srivastava2019evaluating}.
+Users are therefore required to pick a different, random pseudo-speaker for each conversation.} While it is unlikely that attackers have access to anonymized data with explicit speaker identities, they may infer the identities of a subset of the data from the spoken contents and subsequently use this data as enrollment data.
+This scenario also reflects the alternative situation when attackers have access to original enrollment data and anonymize them using the same system (which is assumed to be publicly available) so that they become more similar to the anonymized trial data.
+Here again, the data is anonymized using a different pseudo-speaker, since attackers do not know which pseudo-speaker was picked by each user.
+Hence, both situations result in the same attack model.

-The number of target and impostor trials in the development and evaluation datasets is given in Table \ref{tab:trials}.